Flexible Spending Account (FSA) Benefits From Paychex

 - Development of employee communications to encourage participation

-An FSA allows employees to use pre-tax dollars to pay for eligible out-of-pocket healthcare expenses such as co-pays, prescription and over-the-counter medications, vision care, and dental work — for themselves, their spouse, and eligible dependents.
-These account-based plans are voluntary, and employers can make contributions on top of employees' pre-tax contributions.
+A health care FSA enables pretax spending on qualifying healthcare expenses such as co-pays, prescriptions, vision care, and dental work for employees, their spouse, and eligible dependents.
+These plans are voluntary, with the option for employer FSA contributions to be made on top of employees’ pretax contributions.

 A limited purpose FSA is used in conjunction with a high-deductible health plan (HDHP) and a health savings account (HSA) to pay for eligible dental and vision care expenses only.
 The total amount contributed is available on the first day of the plan year.